In Mystery Fiction

 - Specifically, this is what happens when you don't get the Good ending.
 The Bad one acts as the sad outcome, and the characters never ask themselves about the contradictions.

 - It's easy to go through the Laura Bow adventure games and have no idea what is going on.
 Even if you manage to get the good ending, it's possible you haven't figured out quite everything behind the mystery.

 - Either of the Dead Rising games if you ignore the main storyline.

 - An in-universe example.
-In Batman Arkham City, there is a sidequest named "Watcher in the Wings", about a mysterious stalker that Batman keeps seeing.
-When you finally confront him, he names himself Azrael talks in riddles about a prophecy involving Batman and Gotham City.
+In Batman: Arkham City, there is a sidequest named "Watcher in the Wings", about a mysterious stalker that Batman keeps seeing.
+When you finally confront him, he names himself Azrael and talks in riddles about a prophecy involving Batman and Gotham City.
 Batman simply says "I don't believe in fairy tails" and Azrael leaves.
 Batman fans know who the guy is and have probably figured out what he's talking about, but Batman has no freakin clue about what that all was.

 - Who killed Sherrif Deer in Sluggy Freelance.

 - Ruby Quest.
 A girl wakes up in a coffin in some mysterious place, frees this guy from his prison downstairs, and together they start to make their escape and try to find some answers, in that order.
 They do get away in the end, and many answers were found, but so very much was left to shadows as well.